What Is CBN (Cannabinol)?

 CBN oil, like CBD oil, blends CBN extract from hemp plants with a carrier oil.
 CBN oil will be utilized as an edible supplement for convenience.
 One advantage of utilizing an oil over smoking a CBN-rich cannabis bud or vaping vape juice is that you have more control over the dose.

-Is CBN Legal?
+Is CBN same as hemp?

 Resources: